maxenceyrowah/loopstudios-landing-main/README.md

 - [React](https://reactjs.org/) - JS library
 - [Sass](https://sass-lang.com/) - For styles
 - [Material-ui](https://material-ui.com/)

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources

 - [How to install and Use Sass](https://scotch.io/starters/react/adding-sass-to-create-react-app-applications) -Very simple explanation to install and use sass in a react project